StavrosNik4/Graphics-Programming-Projects/README.md

 ### Project 3: House with sun - Lighting and Advanced Topics

 ## Modelling - Digital Image Synthesis Class Projects

+This is a collection of 2 projects (each with 2 subprojects) we made during the semester of the Modelling - Digital Image Synthesis Class class.
+During that time those projects taught us the math behind the Splines and Surfaces, the physics behind the particles systems and also the basics of animation.

 ### Project 1.1: Splines